 GMC says that the Hummer EV lineup will arrive with five distinct drive modes via the new Drive Mode Control.
 These consist of Normal, Tow/Haul, Off-Road and Terrain, and the configurable My Mode.
 The modes will allow drivers to adjust the personality of the Hummer EV for various tasks, which is done by adjusting the torque distribution, four-wheel steering, ride height, shock damping, throttle maps, brakes and interior sound enhancement.
 With up to 1,000 horsepower and 1,000 ft-lb of torque under foot, this level of adjustability is rather welcome.

 Outside of these various drive modes, GMC has fit the Hummer EV with a number of electronically controlled party tricks.
-Included in this list in Crabwalk mode, which utilizes the truck’s e4WD system and four-wheel steering capabilities.
+Included in this list is the aptly-named Crabwalk mode, which utilizes the truck’s e4WD system and four-wheel steering capabilities.
 By rotating the front and rear wheels in the same direction at low-speeds, the truck can rotate on a tight axis without moving forwards or backwards.
 This will provide drivers with a significant amount of extra maneuverability on the often cramped trails.

 The GMC Hummer EV is also equipped with something called Extract Mode.
 When activated, the truck’s suspension raises almost six inches up to a total of 15.9 inches of ground clearance.
 This is designed to help the Hummer EV get itself out of whatever nasty terrain gets thrown in its path.
 You can read more about the truck’s off-road capability here.